Advanced TypeScript

 type characterProps = 'firstname' | 'name' | 'movie';

 Yes, we could. keyof makes our code more robust and always keeps our types up to date.
-Letโ€™s explore this with the following example.
+Letโ€™s explore this with the

 interface PizzaMenu {